Your Notifications

 • Avoid using illicit substances.

 • Engage in regular exercise.
 Participating in cardiac rehabilitation is crucial following surgery.
-Certain activities including swimming, contact sports, and weightlifting can be off-limits to you.
+Certain activities, including swimming, contact sports, and weightlifting, can be off-limits to you.

 What are the Risks and Benefits of an LVAD?

-There is risk associated with every procedure.
+There is a risk associated with every procedure.
 You will discuss with your provider about the hazards unique to this procedure and how they might be mitigated.

 Among the most typical risks are: